delfick/strcs/docs/strcs/features.rst

     dictionary to make the object we are creating.

 Returning an instance
-    ``strcs`` will assume if your result is already an instance of the object that it you want that to be used as is.
+    ``strcs`` will assume if the result is already an instance of the object that it should use it as is.

 Generator creators
 ++++++++++++++++++

 Creators may also be generator functions that yield zero, once, or twice.
-If the generator doesn't yield at all, then ``strcs`` will raise an exception for you to say the input data couldn't be transformed.
+If the generator doesn't yield at all, then ``strcs`` will raise an exception to say the input data couldn't be transformed.

-If you yield once it will use the value you yield like as in a normal creator and give you access to the resulting object.
-You may do what you want with this object.
-If you do not yield a second time then that will be the result that is used.
-If you do yield a second time then the second result you yield is what is used.
+On the first yield, ``strcs`` will use the yield value as it would in a normal creator and provide access to the resulting object.
+The generator may then do what it wants with that object.
+A second yield will instruct ``strcs`` to use this second yielded object as the result, otherwise it will use the object it created from the first yield.

 For example: